Denmark

 Consumption

-Consumption of fisheries and aquaculture products in Denmark amounted to 26,3 kg per capita in 2020, compared to 24 kg for the EU as a whole.
+Consumption of fisheries and aquaculture products in Denmark amounted between 20 and 25 kg per capita in 2022, compared to the average 23,5 kg for the EU as a whole.
 Cod, hake, herring, mackerel, and salmon are the most popular species.

 Useful Links for Denmark